fjames86/frpc/README.md

 Servers should additionally implement handlers for the procedures they wish to support
 ```
-(defhandler handle-hello (msg 0)
+(defun handle-hello (msg)
   (format nil "Hello, ~A!" msg))

-(defhandler handle-goodbye (u 0)
+(defrpc call-hello 0 :string :string
+  (:handler #'handle-hello))

+(defun handle-goodbye (u)
-  (format nil "Goodbye ~A!" u))))
+  (format nil "Goodbye ~A!" u))

+(defrpc call-goodbye 1 :uint32 :string
+  (:handler #'handle-goodbye))

 ```
-DEFHANDLER defines a function which accepts a single argument, which will be the value decoded according to the rule defined for the arg-type by the DEFRPC form.
+The :HANDLER option specifies a function which accepts a single argument, which will be the value decoded according to the rule defined for the arg-type by the DEFRPC form.
 The handler function should return a single value which will be passed to the result-type serializer defined by the DEFRPC form.
 Handlers should never signal errors because the RPC protocol does not have a generalized mechanism of reporting errors.
-Instead, your RPC interface will typically define a set of error statuses which will be returned as a part of the handler's return value.
+Instead, your RPC interface will typically define a set of error status codes which will be returned as a part of the handler's return value.

 The types provided to DEFRPC can be a generalized type specifier, as described below in section 4.5.